ExpandedPossibilities/fwatch/README.md

 The source code for this project has been analyzed by using the clang analyzer which ships with the OS X build tools.
-It has also been analyzed by splint and contains splint annotations.
-These analyses revealed one or two actual bugs, and a slew of warnings requiring annotations to explicitly define how memory for certain variables was handled.
+It has also been analyzed by splint and contains splint annotations (which look like:
+`/*@word@*/`).
+These analyses revealed a small number of actual bugs, and a slew of warnings requiring annotations to explicitly define how memory for certain variables was handled.
 No legitimate warnings are revealed by either clang or split at this time.

 Early versions of this code used `realpath(3)` instead of my own path canonicalization code.
 This worked for watching for the creation of